Siege of Krupa: Former sieges

 After the fall of Bosnia in 1463, it became one of the foremost Croatian forts in the way of Ottoman raids towards Bihać which would also eventually fall in 1592.
 The first siege (in 1509) by 2,000 Ottomans was beaten back, as well as the 4-month siege in 1522-1523 (by 2,000 Ottoman cavalry and 5,000 infantry).

 Final siege

-In 1565 as a prelude to a full-scale Ottoman-Habsburg war, Mustafa Pasha Sokolović, Beylerbey of Livno, attacked the Croatian frontier in the summer of 1565 and besieged Krupa fortress.
+In 1565, as a prelude to a full-scale Ottoman–Habsburg war, Mustafa Pasha Sokolović, sanjakbey of Bosnia, attacked the Croatian frontier in the summer of 1565 and besieged Krupa fortress.
 A small garrison (only 28 men), led by Croatian nobleman Matija Bakić, resisted valiantly for 20 days.
 The last 8 defenders sallied out of the fort and fell, fighting the overwhelming Ottoman forces on 23 June 1565.

 Aftermath

 Further intrusion into Croatia by Mustafa Pasha Sokolović were beaten back by Croatian ban Petar Erdody in the Battle of Obreška.